Who is the shortest-serving prime minister in recent UK history?

 In the world of politics, nothing is certain and that is something previous UK prime ministers can vouch for.

-One minute you can lead your party to a landslide victory, next you lose favour or get caught up in scandal and get pushed out the door - something our last PM Boris Johnson knows all too well.
+One minute you can lead your party to a landslide victory, next you lose favour or get caught up in scandal and get pushed out the door - something Boris Johnson knows all too well.

-Now Liz Truss is in the top job after winning the Tory party leadership contest in September and since then her chancellor Kwasi Kwarteng announced a controversial mini-budget that resulted in the pound hitting an all-time low against the dollar since decimalisation in 1971.
+But his successor has struggled, almost from the get-go.
+Since Liz Truss won the Tory party leadership contest in September, her chancellor Kwasi Kwarteng announced a controversial mini-budget that resulted in the pound hitting an all-time low against the dollar since decimalization in 1971.

 Sign up to our free Indy100 weekly newsletter

-Since then Kwarteng has been sacked as chancellor and replaced with Jeremy Hunt with many feeling that is now actually in charge of the government.
-To add to this Suella Braverman also left her role as home secretary after she was found to have sent an official document from a personal email.
+Kwarteng was subsequently sacked as chancellor and replaced with Jeremy Hunt.
+The move left many feeling the government was unsteady and unreliable.

+To add to this, Suella Braverman also left her role as home secretary after she was found to have sent an official document from a personal email.

+The feelings of instability peaked on Wednesday evening when a chaotic scene unfolded in Parliament when during a vote on fracking which was supposed to be seen as a confidence vote.

 Party: Conservative